utxostack/utxo-stack-doc/docs/security.md

 The UTXO Stack uses a challenge-based security assumption, where during the challenge period, a challenger will identify bad blocks and initiate a challenge.
 This assumption is similar to Rollup and the Lightning Network, so the challenge mechanism of the UTXO Stack is considered to be at least as secure as those.

-Since RGB++ supports CSV proofs, UTXO Stack challengers can operate using a light node protocol at low cost.
+Since RGB++ supports CSV proofs, UTXO Stack challengers can operate using a light client protocol at low cost.
 Additional incentive measures, such as watchtowers, are considered to further increase the number of challengers among nodes.

 ## DA layer